cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 1.4.
 Maintainer and hosting
      ----------------------
+CrypTool was never bound only to a single person or a signle faculty.
+Also the hosting changed.
+After Siegen and Darmstadt there were:
 From April 2008 the chair "Division for distributed systems", Engineering department of Prof. Dr. Torben Weis at the University of Duisburg-Essen, Germany hosted CT.
 Since April 2014 the chair for Applied Information Security of Prof. Dr. Arno Wacker at the University Kassel hosts
-- the web page of the whole CrypTool project,
+- the web pagen of the whole CrypTool project,
 - the Subversion repository system for the program sources of CT1, and
 - the Subversion repository system for the program sources of the successor CrypTool 2.
-Webserver and buildserver are currently running virtually in a Proxmox environment with 24 Intel Xeon E5-2640 a 2.5GHz and 128 Gigabyte RAM.
+Webserver and buildserver are currently running virtually in a Proxmox environment with 24 Intel Xeon E5-2640 a 2.5GHz and 128 Gigabyte RAM. (xxx)

 The CrypTool developer group around Prof. Bernhard Esslinger continues to act as maintainer of CT1: This means they take care about the source